Inflation and cost of living in England over the ten years 1953-1962

-The calculation gives the percentage inflation for general rates in the ten year period of 1953-1962 as 36%.
+The calculation gives the percentage inflation for general rates in the ten-year period of 1953-1962 as 36%.
 Bearing in mind that sizes of houses are different, it is probably safe to give a figure of 30-40%.

 Inflation in the costs of water

-Alternative indicators of inflation
+Other indicators of inflation

-So, based on my father's figures, a reasonable estimate for the inflation in the costs of food and other household items between 1953 and 1962 was nearly 50%.
+So, based on my father's figures, a reasonable estimate for the inflation in the costs of food and other household items between 1953 and 1962 was about 50%.
 No wonder there were strikes for more pay!